Jeff Mann, President

 Anthony (Tony) Nocchiero

 Tony, his wife Andrea, and their two sons, Daniel and Peter, have been members of Beth Emet since 1975.
-Formerly Chief Financial Officer for CF Industries in Deerfield, CFO of Merisant Worldwide in Chicago, Controller for Amoco Corporation and CFO for BP Amoco's worldwide chemicals subsidiary.
-In addition to formerly serving on the board of Beth Emet and his current work on the Foundation board, Tony is on the board of Callon Petroleum Company where he chairs the Audit Committee and is a member of the Engineering National Council of Washington University in St. Louis.
+He has served as Chief Financial Officer for CF Industries in Deerfield, CFO of Merisant Worldwide in Chicago, Controller for Amoco Corporation and CFO for BP Amoco's worldwide chemicals subsidiary.
+In addition to his current work on the Beth Emet Foundation board, Tony is on the board of Callon Petroleum Company where he chairs the Audit Committee and is a member of the Engineering National Council of Washington University in St. Louis.

 Rob and his wife, Madeline, came to Beth Emet through Temple Judea Mizpah; where Rob served as a board member and part of the future focus committee.
 Rob is the Chief Financial Officer for Alpha Epsilon Pi Fraternity (The Jewish Fraternity) and Managing Director of its real estate company, Esponda Associates, Inc. He has been an active volunteer and board member of a wide range of nonprofit organizations over the last ten years.